tardate/LittleArduinoProjects/RaspberryPi/PiPico/About/README.md

-# #xxx About the Raspberry Pi Pico
+# #813 About the Raspberry Pi Pico

 All about the Raspberry Pi Pico, demonstrated with a simple LED sequencing programmed using the C/C++ Pico SDK and VS Code extension.